NethServer/docs/administrator-manual/en/firewall.rst

 WAN mode and link monitoring options click on :guilabel:`Configure` button.

 The network traffic can be routed to specific WANs by creating rules inside the :guilabel:`Rules` section on this page.
-After creating or editing rules, make sure to :ref:`apply <apply_revert-section>` the changes.
+After creating or editing rules, make sure to apply the changes.
+See :ref:`<apply_revert-section>` for details.

 Example